Skip to main content

 In terms of carrying around a large piece of hardware on your face, the Quest 2 is highly adjustable and cozy to have on.
 But the thought of using one frequently, for years, makes me want to consider switching back to contact lenses.
 No matter what you do, it simply isn’t accommodating to people with glasses, long lashes, or both.

-For an additional $100, Oculus offers a version with 192GB of extra storage, on top of the usual 64GB.
+For an additional $100, Oculus offers a version with 128GB of extra storage, on top of the usual 64GB.
 The company also sells a special carrying case for $59, an Elite Strap for “enhanced comfort” ($59), and other odds and ends.
 If you buy directly from Oculus, they recommend Anker’s third-party charging dock as well as a pair of Logitech earphones made specifically for the Quest 2.

-For $249, the stock Quest 2 offers a charging cable and two motion controllers—each with three buttons, two triggers, and a thumbstick.
+For $199, the stock Quest 2 offers a charging cable and two motion controllers—each with three buttons, two triggers, and a thumbstick.
 I didn’t feel as though I was ever missing out by not having any of those other items, but audiophiles and frequent fliers may find them useful.

-The Oculus library is full of riches.
+The Meta library is full of riches.
 Amazon’s Prime Video VR app lets me watch stuff like The Big Lebowski, David Gilmour: Live at Pompeii, and the first act of The Rise of Skywalker in a spacious, old-timey movie theater—all without leaving my home.

 I especially enjoyed Vader Immortal (available at Oculus) and the popular rhythm game Beat Saber (available at Oculus), which runs at 90 Hz.
 I also tested games like Superhot (an old favorite) (available at Oculus), Job Simulator (available at Oculus), and Tales from the Galaxy’s Edge (available at Oculus).

 If you’re interested in a new kind of filmmaking, immersive experiences like Vader Immortal, or games that use motion controls and player movement, the Quest 2 is a worthwhile investment.
+We’ve even seen bundles drop as low as $160 on sale, though that might stem from Meta clearing out its inventory as the Quest 2 is discontinued.

 Read our full review of the Meta Quest 2.